Premature labour is labour that happens before the 37th week of pregnancy. About 8 out of 100 babies will be born prematurely.

 You may also be offered it if you're in labour and 30 to 33 weeks pregnant.
 This is to protect your baby against problems linked to being born too soon, such as cerebral palsy.

 If you take magnesium sulphate for more than 5 to 7 days or several times during your pregnancy, your newborn baby may be offered extra checks.
 This is because prolonged use of magnesium sulphate in pregnancy has in rare cases been linked to bone problems in newborn babies.
+It's very unlikely that you'll be given magnesium sulphate for more than 24 hours.

 Treatment to prevent early labour